Building a Data Dashboard for Magic: The Gathering: Initial Design Considerations: Core Phase

 \subsubsection{Results}

-Similar to the previous questionnaire, we released the new one on Playgroup.gg's website, Reddit, and Discord servers.
-A total of 83 participants, from which 77 (92.77\%) were already Playgroup.gg users, answered the 33-item questionnaire.
-Participants demonstrated relatively strong comprehension of the dashboard, with an average raw score of 25.05 (SD = 6.22) out of 33.
-The distribution of scores ranged from 6 to 33, indicating some variability in performance.
-The 95\% confidence interval for the mean raw score [23.69, 26.41] suggests that, on average, participants were able to correctly answer around three-quarters of the items.
-Corrected scores, which penalize guessing, produced a similar pattern with a mean of 23.97 (SD = 6.59) and a range of 4.85 to 33, further supporting that most users could extract accurate insights from the visualizations.
+Released via Playgroup.gg's website, Reddit, and Discord, 83 participants (77 were current Playgroup.gg users; 92.77\%) completed the 33-item questionnaire.
+Participants demonstrated relatively strong comprehension with an average raw score of 25.05 (SD = 6.22), ranging from 6 to 33.
+The 95\% CI [23.69, 26.41] suggests correct answers on approximately three-quarters of items.
+Corrected scores (penalizing guessing) showed similar patterns: mean 23.97 (SD = 6.59), range 4.85–33.

-When broken down by chart type, performance varied substantially.
-Heatmaps yielded the highest mean accuracy at 98.19\%, with nearly all participants correctly identifying seating position outcomes.
-Similarly, parallel coordinates plot showed high comprehension at 91.57\%, indicating that users could effectively extract relative comparisons.
-The line chart also performed strongly, with a mean accuracy of 78.92\%, suggesting that participants were able to interpret temporal patterns of damage per turn despite earlier concerns about line distinguishability.
-Bar charts showed a mean accuracy of 76.81\%.
-While participants consistently identified dominant categories (100\% accuracy for the most frequent win condition), comparative reasoning (e.g., estimation of proportional differences between conditions) was more error-prone, dropping to just over 50\% accuracy.
-This highlights that while categorical comparisons are broadly understood, fine-grained quantitative estimation remains more difficult.

-Scatterplots, while central to the dashboard, proved more challenging, with an overall mean accuracy of 67.47\%.
-Although participants easily identified high-level features such as the most played commander (80\% accuracy) or the commander with 62 games (87\%), questions requiring precise interpretation of winrates or cross-referencing multiple attributes (e.g., kills at a specific winrate) saw lower performance, with some items falling below 50\%.
-This suggests that scatterplots supported broad pattern recognition but demanded higher cognitive effort for precise lookups.
-The icicle plot showed a similar trend, with an overall mean accuracy of 75.30\%.
-Participants were able to identify structural features such as color groupings and relative saltiest categories (above 75\% accuracy for most items), but struggled with items requiring pinpoint identification of individual commanders, where accuracy dropped to 49\%.